Guidelines and rulesSubmit your portrait

 The aim of the competition is to stimulate interest in the portrait genre amongst artists and the general public.
 The competition applies to artists in Denmark, Sweden, Norway, Finland, Greenland, The Faroe Islands, Iceland, and The Åland Islands.

-A jury of experts will select the winners of the competition and the artists who will be included in the Portrait NOW!
+An international jury of experts will select the winners of the competition and the artists who will be included in the Portrait NOW!
 2023 exhibition.

 The artworks will be judged in two phases: The jury will make a pre-selection based on the photos that the artists upload upon entry.
 The preselected artworks will be handed in to The Museum of National History at Frederiksborg, where the final selection for the exhibition Portrait NOW!
 2023 will take place.